Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Queries/README.md

 ## BEFORE YOU START

-The Sample requires a base image for Apama, Terracotta Server and the Terracotta cluster-tool.
+The Sample requires a base image for Apama, Terracotta Server and the Terracotta config-tool.
 You have several options for Apama and these are detailed below.

 To ensure that the environment is configured correctly for Apama, all the commands below should be executed from a shell where the Apama/bin/apama_env